sjspielman/dnds_1rate_2rate/README.md

 - [`count_substitutions/`](./count_substitutions) contains code and results for substitutions counted along simulations using ancestral sequences.

 - [`postprocessing/`](./postprocessing/) contains R code for statistical analyses, processed results (into CSV files), and figures.
-The script [`run_all_postprocessing.R`](./postprocessing/run_all_postprocessing.R) will run all steps together (although you might want to comment out certain steps for time-saving considerations, as indicated within this file).
+Note that processed result files are in the subdirectory [dataframes/](./postprocessing/dataframes/), and all figures are in the subdirectory [figures/](./postprocessing/figures/) (further organized into [maintext/](./postprocessing/figures/maintext/) and [SI/](./postprocessing/figures/SI/) for figures in the main text and supplementary info, respectively).

 Note that all scripts named ``*.sh`` and ``*.slurm`` were used for submitting jobs to TACC.

 \*This repository is maintained by SJS.
-Please file any questions/comments in [Issues](https://github.com/sjspielman/sitewise_dnds_mutsel/issues/).
+Please file any questions/comments in [Issues](https://github.com/sjspielman/dnds_1rate_2rate/issues/), or email stephanie.spielman@gmail.com